-- People's needs were assessed before they came to live at Larkrise to ensure those needs could be met and individual care plans put in place. - People's expected outcomes were identified and care and support regularly reviewed and updated.
+- People's needs were assessed before they came to live at Whitbourne House in line with current evidence-based guidance and standards.
+This was to ensure those needs could be met and individual care plans put in place. - People's expected outcomes were identified, and care and support regularly reviewed and updated.
 Appropriate referrals to external services were made to make sure that people's needs were met. - People and relatives told us they were involved in the assessment and care planning process.